NSChristopher/agentic-development-docs/docs/docs/using-the-system.md

 - Check existing documentation in this system
 - Review Docusaurus documentation at [docusaurus.io](https://docusaurus.io)
-- Consult Netlify CMS docs at [netlifycms.org](https://www.netlifycms.org)
+- Consult Decap CMS docs at [decapcms.org](https://decapcms.org/docs/)
 - Create an issue in the repository for system-specific problems